abelbriggs1/gnu2-demangler/README.md

 - Template types and functions
 - Operator overloads

+The demangler passes all of the original demangler's test suite, although the original test suite only tested a small subset of possible code paths.

 Additionally, instead of outputting a string directly, the demangler outputs a combination of C/C++ tokens and flags in the form of a `CxxSymbol` Python object.
 This `CxxSymbol` can then be printed as a string to format an equivalent